FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Method

 \section{Method}

-FormalEvolve is a per-problem test-time search procedure for Lean~4 statement candidates under a strict generator-call budget $T$ (\Cref{sec:budget}).
-Given an informal statement $x$, it proposes and evaluates candidates under strict accounting.
-We now define the search state, selection rule, and operators used in \Cref{alg:formalevolve}; \Cref{fig:framework} provides a visual overview.
-At a high level, FormalEvolve maintains a compilation-feasible archive, allocates the generator-call budget across candidates via usage-penalized selection, and expands the archive via LLM patching with bounded repair (with a call-free EvolAST fallback for structural diversification).
-Compilation induces a highly non-convex feasible region; under strict budgets, naive sampling wastes many calls outside feasibility and can still repeatedly rediscover near-duplicates within feasibility.
-FormalEvolve mitigates this by gating on compilation, salvaging near-feasible candidates via bounded repair, and adding lightweight diversity operators to reduce collapse.
-Our reported output is the deduplicated semantically consistent repertoire ($C{=}1$ and $J{=}1$) generated within budget, which we use for SH@T and downstream proving.
+FormalEvolve instantiates the shift from single-output prediction to many-to-many repertoire construction as per-problem test-time search over Lean~4 statement candidates under a generator-call budget $T$ (\Cref{sec:budget}).
+Given an informal statement $x$, the goal is to construct a deduplicated repertoire of candidates that compile and pass the semantic judge within budget.
+The search starts from a small compilation-feasible seedbank, stores unique compiled candidates in an archive, and expands it through LLM patching, bounded repair, and call-free EvolAST diversification.
+Because Lean compilation defines a narrow feasible region, archive entry is compilation-gated, near-feasible candidates are salvaged by bounded repair, and lightweight diversity operators reduce collapse.
+Our reported output is the deduplicated semantically consistent repertoire generated within budget, i.e., candidates satisfying $\CompOK(c){=}1$ and $\SemOK(c){=}1$, which we use for SH@T and downstream proving.

+\Cref{alg:formalevolve} summarizes the same loop and makes the two domain gates explicit: $\CompOK$ checks whether a candidate passes Lean~4 compilation, while $\SemOK$ is the semantic-faithfulness judge against the informal theorem $x$.
+The counter $t$ tracks debited generator calls, $\mathcal{A}_I$ is an island archive, $\mathcal{Z}$ denotes sampled prompt context and inspirations, $\mathcal{B}$ is the candidate batch produced by proposal and bounded repair, and $\mathcal{G}$ is the persistent accepted repertoire returned at the end. \Cref{fig:framework} gives the visual overview, and \Cref{sec:appendix-pseudocode} gives the detailed pseudocode.